MoonPoet/xaprb-src/content/blog/charlottesville-white-supremacy.md

 <!--more-->

-As a quick background, Charlottesville endured a series of protests and rallies during 2017.
+Charlottesville endured a series of protests and rallies during 2017.
 Most involved memorials to Confederate leaders that the city voted to remove from its parks (although they have not yet been removed).
 Jason Kessler, a local "alt-right" activist, initiated the August event.
-Styled as a "Unite The Right" rally, it had national participation and coordination from many [hate groups](https://www.splcenter.org/hate-map) including white nationalist and fascist groups, neo-Nazis, the KKK, and neo-Confederates.
+Styled as a "Unite The Right" rally, it attracted support and participation from many [hate groups](https://www.splcenter.org/hate-map) nationwide, including white nationalist and fascist groups, neo-Nazis, the KKK, and neo-Confederates.

-A lot happened in the months leading up to the rally on the afternoon of Saturday, August 12.
+A lot happened in the months leading up to the afternoon of August 12.
 There were signs of planned violence, and everything escalated in the few days prior to the 12th.
 The city council tried to move the event out of the downtown area to a safer venue, away from densely populated areas and businesses.
 But civil rights groups defended the organizers, and a judge forced the city to leave the event at Emancipation Park.

 The hate groups who came to Charlottesville arrived early and became violent immediately.
 On Friday night, hundreds of people gathered at a UVA sports field without a permit, lit torches, and marched to the historic heart of the University.
 They chanted Nazi and anti-Semitic slogans as they marched: "[blood and soil!](https://en.wikipedia.org/wiki/Blood_and_Soil)" "Jews will not replace us!"
 They were exultant, hateful, and without fear of reprisal.

 ![Torchlit Neo-Nazi March](/media/2017/09/torchlit-nazi-march.jpg)

-They surrounded a statue of Thomas Jefferson that stands in front of the iconic Rotunda, where they chanted, threw torches, and gave Nazi salutes.
-At least one person was struck by a torch; some had fuel thrown on them; some were maced and pepper sprayed; some were thrown to the ground and several were injured; and one person suffered a stroke caused by trauma to the neck.
+They surrounded a group of students who ringed the statue of Thomas Jefferson that stands in front of the iconic Rotunda, where they chanted, threw torches, and gave Nazi salutes.
+They struck at least one person with a torch; threw fuel on some; maced and pepper sprayed others.
+They threw some people to the ground and injured several, and one person suffered a stroke caused by trauma to the neck.
 Police came to the scene after the marchers left, and dispersed the few people that remained---mostly students.
 A UVA student group [live-streamed](https://www.facebook.com/UVAstudentsUNITED/videos/vb.350483125126731/837163406458698/?type=3&theater) the scene at the statue.

 On Saturday morning, violence began well before the scheduled 2:00pm rally.
 There were marches and violent clashes over several city blocks and parks separated by a few miles of city streets, from McIntire Park to UVA to the central downtown area.

 ![Charlottesville Map](/media/2017/09/charlottesville-map.png)

 The rally participants were heavily armed with sticks, pistols, chemical weapons, assault rifles, bricks, and automatic weapons.
 Many carried shields, wore helmets and full body armor, and some were difficult to distinguish from riot police.
-Some counter-protestors ("antifa") were also armed.
+Some "antifa" counter-protestors were also armed.
 The situation was far from an exercise of First Amendment free speech rights.

 ![White Supremacists In Riot Gear](/media/2017/09/riot-gear.jpg)